GabrielMalakias/GabrielMalakias.github.io/_posts/2016-11-17-using-dry-auto-inject-with-rails.md

     config.eager_load_paths += Dir["#{Rails.root}/lib"] # add this line
 {% endhighlight %}

-When you run rails console and call Commands::Article::Create#call, it's works!
+Now you can run rails console and call Commands::Article::Create#call with params.
+An article should be created.

 {% highlight ruby %}
  ~/projects/ruby/blog  rails c